-One of the goals of the ET sequence is to prepare professionals capable of managing projects and processes in industrial settings.
-The integration of the ET curriculum emphasizes the importance of understanding products, materials, processes, part design, tool design, process control, and quality, all of which are key components of project management.
+One of the goals of the Engineering Technology program is to prepare professionals capable of managing projects and processes in industrial settings.
+The integration of the curriculum emphasizes the importance of understanding products, materials, processes, part design, tool design, process control, and quality, all of which are key components of project management.

 Our students learn in three integrated ways: